petervanderdoes/git-ftp/README.md

 Usage: `python git-ftp.py`

-Note: If you run git-ftp.py for the first time on an existing project you should upload to the hosting server a `git-rev.txt` file containing SHA1 of the last commit which is already present there.
-Otherwise git-ftp.py will upload and overwite the whole project which is not necessary.
+Note: If you run git-ftp.py for the first time on an existing project and you already have files on the FTP server, you can execute `git ftp -r <revision-on-ftp>` to only upload changes since that revision.
+That avoids a full upload of all files, that might be unnecessary.
+If you are using another git repository as a proxy, it might be easier to place a `git-rev.txt` on the server.
+It should contain the SHA1 of the last commit which is already present there.

 Storing the FTP credentials
 ---------------------------